 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period has decreased. - Compared with last week, the signal has decreased across the region.
-However, the signal remained level at Bethesda and Pwllheli, and increased at Porthmadog. - The increasing trend indicator was triggered at Porthmadog during the last reporting period. - There were no sampling issues in the last reporting period.
+However, the overall signal change in that period is an increase. - Compared with last week, the signal has increased across the region.
+However, the signal remained level at Bangor Treborth and Pwllheli, and decreased at Porthmadog. - The rapid increase indicator was triggered at Bethesda during the last reporting period. - There was one sample missing from Pwllheli.
 Issues at Pwllheli between 23 May 7 June resulted in some missing samples causing a break in the series for that site.